-First, make the marinade.
-In a small bowl, combine the garlic, lemon pepper seasoning, Aleppo pepper, salt, sriracha hot souse, turmeric, black pepper, vinegar, soy sauce, and olive oil, stirring well with a whisk.
+1) In a small bowl, combine the garlic, salt, sriracha hot sauce, turmeric, black pepper, vinegar, soy sauce, and olive oil, stirring well with a whisk.
 Set aside.

-Remove the pork pieces from the marinade and allow them to come about room temperature.
+3) Remove the pork pieces from the marinade and bring to room temperature.
+Wipe off excess moisture right before grilling.

-- The ideal temperature for well-done pork is for its center to reach 150 degrees F.
+- The ideal temperature for cooked pork is 145 degrees Fahrenheit.